 Uses a great deal of existing and obtained information and data to develop and evaluate alternatives and arrive at a final conclusion.
 Provides compelling arguments in support of conclusions.
 20. JOB KNOWLEDGE - Knows information required to perform a specific job.
-Includes both widely available courses of study (for example, chemistry, human resources management, graphic arts) and City-specific information (parking ticketing regulation and practices; purchasing procedures; provisions of the City Charter).
+Includes both widely available courses of study (for example, chemistry, human resources management, graphic arts) and City-specific information (parking regulation ticketing practices; and purchasing procedures; provisions of the City Charter).